tmoesl/lead-conversion-prediction/README.md

 - **Cost per Lead (CPL)**: Reflects the average cost of acquiring a lead, ensuring marketing efficiency and alignment with ROI objectives.

 ## Exploratory Data Analysis
+An in-depth exploratory data analysis (EDA) was performed to uncover patterns, detect anomalies, and test hypotheses, providing critical insights that informed the feature selection and modeling strategies.
 1. **Data Cleaning and Preprocessing**: Addressed missing values and ensured data integrity for accurate model building.
 2. **Descriptive Statistics**: Analyzed lead demographics, engagement metrics, and conversion rates to identify patterns in user behavior and interactions.
 3. **Uni/Multivariate Analysis**: Explored individual features and their relationships to uncover key insights on lead conversion and engagement.

 ## Data Insights
-Data-driven insights offered a deeper understanding of lead characteristics to enhance targeted strategies and inform strategic decision-making in a competitive market.
+Data-driven insights provided a deeper understanding of lead characteristics, enhancing targeted strategies and informing strategic decision-making in a competitive market.

 1. **Demographic Insights**
     - **Current Occupation**: Professionals lead with a 35.5% conversion rate, followed by unemployed individuals at 26.6%, and students at 11.7%.
 Tailored engagement strategies, particularly for students, can address varying expectations and behaviors.
     - **Age**: Converted leads are typically older, with a median age of 54 compared to 49 for non-converted leads, highlighting the potential of targeting older demographics.
-The overall age range is 18 to 63 years, with a median of 51.
+The overall age range is 18 to 63 years, with an overall median of 51.

 2. **Behavioral Engagement**
     - **Time Spent**: Converted leads spend significantly more time on the website (median: ~13 minutes) compared to non-converted leads (median: ~5 minutes), reinforcing the correlation between extended browsing and conversion likelihood.